 Magnetic Resonance Imaging (MRI)

-internal structures of the body.
+the internal structures of the body.
 Images are created using strong magnetic

 fields and radio waves.